-- Keeping passwords secure and not share accounts.
+- Keeping passwords secure and not sharing accounts.
 Providing access to another individual, either deliberately or through failure to secure its access, is prohibited. - Immediately change their account password if unauthorized use is detected.
-Users must report any such incident to the Information Security Office/Officer (ISO) at InfoSec@uncfsu.edu or the Information Technology Services (IT Services) Help Desk. - Securing all PCs, laptops, and workstations with access to University information resources with a password-protected screensaver with the automatic activation feature set at 15 minutes or less. - Logging off or proactively invoke the password-protected screen saver when the device is unattended. - Ensuring that special care is used to protect information contained on portable computers and other smart devices.
-Also, Users should ensure these devices are used in accordance with all applicable policies. - Use extreme caution when opening email attachments received from unknown senders, which may contain viruses, Trojans, or other forms of malicious software (malware). - Ensuring that all systems that are connected to the University network be adequately protected against compromise by malicious software using a reputable malware protection product configured to: - Be active at all times.
-Always scan files when they are opened, executed, or downloaded. - Periodically scan the entire system memory, hard disk, and USB media. - Remove malware from the system or quarantine affected files.
-Automatically contact the vendor's update servers at least once a day to verify signature files and scanning engine are up-to-date and install updates if necessary.
+Users must report any such incident to the Information Security Office (ISO) or the Information Technology Services (IT Services) Service Desk. - Securing all PCs, laptops, and workstations with access to university information resources with a password-protected screensaver with the automatic activation feature set at 15 minutes or less. - Logging off or proactively invoking the password-protected screen saver when the device is unattended. - Ensuring that special care is used to protect information contained on portable computers and other smart devices.
+Also, Users should ensure these devices are used in accordance with all applicable policies. - Use extreme caution when opening email attachments received from unknown senders, which may contain viruses, Trojans, or other forms of malicious software (malware). - Apart from referrals for disciplinary action, a university system administrator (or designees) may suspend a user's access privileges for as long as necessary in order to protect the University's computer resources, to prevent an ongoing threat of harm to persons or property, or to prevent a threat of interference with normal University function.
+A user whose access privileges have been suspended may meet with the system administrator as soon as practicable following the suspension of access privileges to discuss the suspension and any reasons why the suspension should be lifted. - Ensuring that all systems that are connected to the University network be adequately protected against compromise by malicious software using a reputable malware protection product configured to: - Be active at all times.
+Always scan files when they are opened, executed, or downloaded. - o Periodically scan the entire system memory, hard disk, and USB media. - o Remove malware from the system or quarantine affected files. - Automatically contact the vendor's update servers at least once a day to verify signature files and scanning engine are up-to-date and install updates if necessary.